-The website is regularly reviewed by the Executive Director and Assisstant to the Registrar and revised by the Communications Coordinator as directed to ensure clarity and user friendliness of all information.
+The website is regularly reviewed by the Executive Director, Registrar, and Deputy Registrar, and revised by the Communications Coordinator, as directed, to ensure clarity and user friendliness of all information.
 Comments by all stakeholders are taken into consideration to ensure user friendliness of the information.